COINtoolbox/StarCluster_AllSky/Arya/README.md

 - medianPlx    = median of the candidate cluster members parallax
 - madPlx       = mad of the candidate cluster members parallax
 - nObj         = number of candidate cluster members

+The columns in the "members_Arya_submission.csv" are defined as following:

+ID = cluster candidate unique Id
+RA = RA of the candidate cluster members
+DEC =  DEC of the candidate cluster members
-- possibleName = if the candidate cluster is a known cluster, the name of the known cluster
+PmRa = proper motions in RA for the candidate cluster members PmDec = proper motions in DEC for the candidate cluster members Plx = the candidate cluster members parallax